-As I sit at my favorite joint, enjoying my Irish Coffee, I watch hordes of men and women sitting together, but far apart from one another, engrossed in their tablets, smartphones and iPads.
+As I sit at my favourite joint, enjoying my Irish Coffee, I watch hordes of men and women sitting together, but far apart from one another, engrossed in their tablets, smartphones and iPads.
 We do not need a survey to prove that we now spend more time online than we do with our close ones.

 Related reading: Things couples do on social media!

 The virtual world is always very tempting where everything seems to be more perfect and ‘in place’ than the real world.
 So it has become a leading trend to run to virtual life for self-satisfactory calmness, says Joyeeta Talukdar.
 Somewhere this leads to disbelief in real life and results in pre- or extramarital affairs, she agrees.
 Concurring with Joyeeta, Niks says, “It is not free Twitter or easy affordable Internet but the free society we live in that makes us talk, connect or argue online.”
 With heavy professional competition and no time for each other in real life, people try to find solace in the virtual world where their intellectual, emotional or even spiritual needs are satisfied, he believes.

 Deepshikha Tahiliani begs to differ and argues that we may not chat, flirt or argue as much had we had to pay exuberant rates for using the social media sites.
 But is the free social network in itself creating problems?